mhtarora39/GstreamerBasics/README.md

 # **Background**
 </br>
-This is the dummy assignment where we are creating simple gstreamer plugin then we are deploying it on RTSP server.We are also building RTSP client for connecting to the server.
+This is the dummy gsreamer project where we are creating simple background subtraction gstreamer plugin.
+We are building live streaming pipeline with background subtraction plugin which we developed and deploying it on RTSP server.We are also building RTSP client for connecting to the server.

 </br>
 </br>